maxeagan22/maxchain-java/README.md

 ## Project Structure

-- `Block.java` – Defines the structure and mining of a block
+- `Block.java` – Defines the structure and mining of a block.
-- `Transaction.java` – Handles transaction creation, signing, and verification
+- `Transaction.java` – Handles transaction creation, signing, and verification.
-- `Wallet.java` – Manages key generation and sending funds
+- `Wallet.java` – Manages key generation and sending funds.
-- `TransactionInput.java` / `TransactionOutput.java` – Handle inputs and outputs for the UTXO model
+- `TransactionInput.java` / `TransactionOutput.java` – Handle inputs and outputs for the UTXO model.
-- `StringUtil.java` – Utility functions for hashing, key conversion, and signatures
+- `StringUtil.java` – Utility functions for hashing, key conversion, and signatures.
-- `MaxChain.java` – Main runner for initializing and demonstrating the blockchain
+- `MaxChain.java` – Main runner for initializing and demonstrating the blockchain.

 ## Requirements